Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Lyon.

 Tip: Lunch on Wed-Fri is the easier seating; closed Sunday and Monday.

-Paul Bocuse's L'Auberge du Pont de Collonges sits on the Saone north of Lyon, the dining room that held three Michelin stars from 1965 to 2020 and now holds one.
+Paul Bocuse's L'Auberge du Pont de Collonges sits on the Saone north of Lyon, the dining room that held three Michelin stars from 1965 to 2020.

 Order: Soupe aux truffes VGE, the 1975 dish for Valery Giscard d'Estaing, still on the carte.